ChAndreas/chandreas.github.io/_posts/2018-09-21-compile-kernel-debian.md

 **Check kernel config with kconfig-hardened-check for security.**
     python3 ../kconfig-hardened-check/kconfig-hardened-check.py -c .config

-**Make the nessesary changes that you found before with kconfig-hardened-check.**
+**Make the nessesary changes that you found with kconfig-hardened-check.**

     make menuconfig